-- Color Bowls for Winter - Planting shallow containers (shaped like a bowl) is a fun way to create color at entryways or in the garden.
-Here are a few plants that can be planted now: Bellis perennis, Chrysanthemum paludosum 'Snowland', Ornamental Cabbage, and Cyclamen.
+- Color Bowls for Winter - Planting shallow containers (shaped like a bowl) is a fun way to create color at entryways or in the garden or for a Winter Wedding .
+Here are a few plants that can be planted now: Bellis perennis, Chrysanthemum paludosum 'Snowland', Ornamental Cabbage, Stock, and Cyclamen.
 Color Bowls are easier to keep winter pests managed and they can be moved around for best sunlight and show.

 Follow The Gardening Tutor on Instagram, Pinterest and Facebook.
 The Gardening Tutor How-To Videos are on our YouTube Channel.